 Disinfecting wipes are available in classrooms for individual use.

-Everyone must wear a mask in class at all times.
+Everyone, regardless of their current vaccination status, must wear a mask in class at all times during summer courses.
 Students are expected to supply their own masks.
 Faculty and staff will be provided with two masks (face shields are available upon request).
 Bandanas and neck gaiters are not acceptable.
 Disposable masks are available in department offices for emergency use.

 If you're a student who can't wear a mask or other protective personal equipment due to a disability, please contact the Disability Resource Center.
 They'll help determine reasonable accommodations.